City of Seattle Information Technology - Community Technology Program

 01/12/21 5:00 PM

-Matching grants of up to $50,000 to Seattle, Washington nonprofits, neighborhood groups, Parent-Teacher-Student Associations (PTSA), business groups, and other community-based organizations for digital equity projects.
-The purpose of this program is to provide technology opportunities to all of Seattle's residents and communities – especially those who are historically underserved or underrepresented.
+Matching grants of up to $25,000 to Seattle, Washington nonprofits, neighborhood groups, Parent-Teacher-Student Associations (PTSA), business groups, and other community-based organizations for digital equity projects.
+Funding is intended for projects that provide technology opportunities to all of Seattle's residents and communities – especially those who are historically underserved or underrepresented.
 Eligible projects benefit the residents of Seattle.

 The barriers to digital equity disproportionately affect BIPOC residents, low-income households, limited-English speakers, older adults, and people with disabilities.
 These households are located primarily in South Central Seattle, South Seattle, West Seattle, and areas of downtown and Lake City.
 The COVID-19 pandemic has only intensified the need to address this disparity, as working from home, accessing vital resources, and online schooling have become the norm.
 Additionally, digital equity providers are impacted by the inability to provide classes, technical assistance, and supportive services in person.